yofabronecoforo/C6ECFE/README.md

 2. Lua contexts are defined for the following mods that provide customized content pickers:
     - [Enhanced Goodies and Hostile Villagers (EGHV)](https://steamcommunity.com/sharedfiles/filedetails/?id=2474051781)
     - [Enhanced Natural Wonders Selection (ENWS)](https://steamcommunity.com/sharedfiles/filedetails/?id=2273495829)
+3. The compass image used by the slider parameter has been widened slightly, and the size of the font used for that parameter's value has been reduced slightly.

-For each Lua context defined per (2) above, ECFE provides a dummy script file that serves only to suppress error messages in the Lua.log file when that mod is not present or is disabled.
+For each Lua context defined per (2) above, ECFE provides a dummy script file that serves only to suppress error messages in the Lua.log file when the corresponding mod is not present or is disabled.

 ## EnhancedHostGame
 The Enhanced HostGame context is implemented as two files.